 Focuses on the academic and practical study of the history and development of Musical Theatre Dance as an art form from the late 19th century to present.
 Melds tap, ballet, jazz, ballroom, and ethnic dance into practical character and story based movement while exploring historic context, landmark choreographers and productions.

 Introduces the study of musical theatre choreography.
 Emphasizes practical application involving a blending of various styles of dance into the creation of practical character and story-based movement.

 Provides opportunity for earning college credit for supervised performance and production assignments in UVU theatre productions from dress rehearsal through closing performance (excluding strike).
 Allows students to apply learned skills to productions that are currently in performance.
-Criteria for project completion will be negotiated with the instructor or Department Chair on an individual basis.
+Requires project approval from instructor or Department Chair.
 May be repeated for a maximum of 4 credits toward graduation.

 Provides training and experience in Applied Theatre with adult, youth, and child participants in educational and community settings.
 Includes using Theatre of the Oppressed techniques (as formulated by Augusto Boal), devising original theatre pieces, and creating theatre-in-education programs that address social and community needs and issues.

 Teaches advanced techniques in makeup design and application, character analysis, and three-dimensional masks.
 Includes hair applications, prosthetic appliances, airbrush techniques, and variety characterizations.
 Course fee of $120 for materials applies.

 Examines how creative drama can be applied to other academic subjects, address social issues, and promote social change.
 Involves study of the works and creative processes of major theater practitioners.